theme-next/theme-next.org/source/docs/third-party-services/math-equations.md

 1. Need to uninstall the original renderer `hexo-renderer-marked` and install one of selected by you renderer:

    {% code lang:bash %}
-   $ npm un hexo-renderer-marked --save
+   $ npm un hexo-renderer-marked
-   $ npm i hexo-renderer-kramed --save # or hexo-renderer-pandoc
+   $ npm i hexo-renderer-kramed # or hexo-renderer-pandoc
    {% endcode %}

 2. In {% label primary@theme config file %}, turn on `enable` option of `math` and choose `mathjax` as render engine.